kyma-project/test-infra/prow/images/bootstrap/README.md

 ## Overview

-This project includes the Bootstrap image for Prow infrastructure.
-It can be used as a root image for other Prow images and also for generic builds.
+This folder contains the Bootstrap image for Prow infrastructure.
+Use it for a root image for other Prow images and for generic builds.

-This image contains:
+The image consists of:

 - gcloud
 - Docker

-## Build
+## Installation

-To build Docker image, run this command:
+To build the Docker image, run this command:

 ```bash
 docker build bootstrap .